What is this workspace template for?

 Document all your data handling activities in one or more workspaces.
 These should include all business processes that either collect or use personal data as well as internal processes that duplicate, transfer or delete data.
 Select the “Processing Activities – GDPR” template for this purpose.
 Processing Activities are necessary for generating your Article 30 report.

 Component types contained in this template

 The goal here is to at a minimum capture the name of the process.
 The level of detail is up to your organizational needs.
-Areas with more or sensitive personal data are often recommend to be more thoroughly documented.
+Areas with more or sensitive personal data are often recommended to be more thoroughly documented.

 The Manual Step component is nested in a process name.
 The point for documenting the underlying steps is to provide more insight into how the process is executed and implicitly how personal data is used.
-Manual steps are as you would guess, an activity that is performed manually usually by and employee or customer.
+Manual steps are as you would guess, an activity that is performed manually usually by an employee or customer.

 The Automated Step component serves the same purpose as the manual but the goal is to identify what steps are automated.
 Providing a distinction will allow you to also re-use this process documentation to identify points of optimization.